-The master plan program was developed based on the student enrollment and supporting faculty and staff numbers summarized in the following tables.
-Data for current enrollment and faculty and staff cohorts was obtained from the 2014/15 University Factbook.
+The Program was developed based on the student enrollment and supporting faculty and staff numbers summarized in the following tables.
+Data for current enrollment and faculty and staff cohorts was obtained from the Fall 2016 University Factbook.
 For the planned enrollment target of 12,700 FTE, the proportion of undergraduate to graduate students was assumed to remain constant.
 Future faculty and staff FTE and headcount were assumed to grow proportionally relative to current student-to-faculty and student-to-staff ratios.

-Table 4.1: Student Enrollment (2014/15)
+Table 4.1: Student Enrollment (2016-2017)